paulasamir16/Fortify/SSC.md

   + ??
 + **Blocking data export to CSV files**
   + To prevent users from exporting Fortify Software Security Center data to CSV files
-    + Sign in to Fortify Software Security Center as an Administrator
+    + Sign in to SSC as an Administrator
     + On the header, select Administration
     + On the navigation pane, expand Configuration, and then select Core
     + Clear the Enable Export to CSV from the Dashboard and AUDIT views check box
     + Click SAVE
 + **If you purchased Fortify Insight, you can add a Fortify Insight link to your Dashboard**
   + To add the Fortify Insight link to your Dashboard view
-    + Sign in as an Administrator
+    + Sign in to SSC as an Administrator
     + On the header, select Administration
     + On the navigation pane, expand Configuration, and then select Customization
     + Under Fortify Insight URL, select the Enable display of the Fortify Insight URL on your Dashboard check box